luckyfrappe/efficio/README.md

 #### User Story 5: Call-to-Action (CTA)

-**As a lead**, I want to easily reach out or book a demo, so I can get started.
+As a lead, I want to easily reach out or book a demo, so I can get started.

 **Acceptance Criteria**
 - Clear CTA button on homepage